 This poster for Grand Teton was made up more or less as an experiment and does not in any way represent the best which can be obtained by the process.
 Future posters, especially the lettering, will be of a much higher standard.

 This "Jenny Lake Museum" poster stands alone in its styling and lettering, harkening to earlier stylized WPA poster designs.
-From Yellowstone Geyser (believed to be the second publication) onward, most posters featured the "Ranger Naturalist Service" banner at the top with more literal graphic interpretations of National Park scenes.
+The Grand Teton design was taken from a recently completed diorama--artist unknown.
+Grand Canyon, an eight color print, and the most complex design of the 14 made, was the second of this set and bears very little lettering at all.
+From Yellowstone Geyser (believed to be the third publication) onward, most posters featured the "Ranger Naturalist Service" banner at the top with more literal graphic interpretations of National Park scenes.

 For 35 years, they disappeared into history.
 Then, in 1971, a Grand Teton poster turned up destined for the park burn-pile.
 It was this poster that piqued the curiosity of seasonal park ranger Doug Leen, and a 20-year effort led him to Harpers Ferry, West Virginia, where 13 black-and-white negatives survived in the file drawers of the National Park Service archives.
 These negatives and the single poster, then the only one known to survive, were the templates used for reconstruction of this set.

 As republication progressed, originals slowly began to resurface.
 First, two Mount Rainier posters turned up in a garage near Seattle, rescued in a similar fashion from under a park log cabin years earlier.
 A year later, a third Rainier turned up in an original frame, and when taken apart to clean the glass it was discovered that three posters were "sandwiched" together—the center one in pristine condition.
 These original colors were used for a limited edition for Mount Rainier’s Centennial, celebrated in 1999, and the other two were donated back to the National Park Service.